Antler Fire Wicks - How to Find Your Antlers

 By: Samantha Mixan

-Finding your antlers can be difficult if you are not located in an area where deer are abundant.
-Surprisingly, you might have a local population and not know it!
-Deer are very abundant and have habitation in a significant portion of the world.
+Finding antlers in the wild can be difficult if you are not located in an area where deer are abundant.
+Surprisingly, you might have a local population and not know it.
 Some species are unique to Europe, like the European fallow deer, the Scottish red deer, the roe deer, and others.
 Some deer are abundant in the United States, like the mule deer, the whitetail deer, and the elk.
 Moose are also deer, and found in the northern areas of North America, Europe, and Asia.
 If you are searching for antlers, do your research!
 Find out which deer inhabit your area and what type of antlers you are looking for.

-But Samantha, I live in a city!
-There aren’t deer here!
-Well friend, you are in luck, because there may not be an abundance of deer, but there is an abundance of stores.
+Perhaps you live in a city where you can’t find antlers in the wild.
+While there may not be an abundance of deer, there is likely an abundance of stores.
 I’ve seen antlers available at oddity and taxidermy shops, outdoor recreational stores, and even thrift markets.
 Sometimes you can stumble upon them without trying.
 Search for stores, including online vendors, and see what you can find that way.
 Call ahead and see if they may offer this unique item.